How to Remove a Toilet and Install a New One – A Complete Guide

 How Long Does it Take to Replace a Toilet?

-In essence, that depends on your skill level and experience.
+In essence, that depends on your skill level and experience, plus the type of toilet you have.
 If you’ve done this before, it should be a piece of cake.
 However, if it’s your first time, and depending on the complexity of the job, it could take anything from one to four hours on average.

 How Much Does it Cost to Install a Toilet?